cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 - **Canary** 金丝雀 :
   - split traffic
-  - <font color=red> sending a small percentage </font> of the traffic to the new version of your application
+  - <font color=OrangeRed> sending a small percentage </font> of the traffic to the new version of your application
   - Traffic is <font color=LightSlateBlue> shifted in two increments </font>
   - **predefined canary options**
     - <font color=LightSlateBlue> specify the percentage of traffic shifted </font> to the updated Lambda function version in the first increment
     - and the interval, in minutes, before the remaining traffic is shifted in the second increment.

 - **Linear**:
-  - Traffic is shifted in <font color=red> equal increments </font> with an <font color=red> equal number of minutes </font> between each increment.
+  - Traffic is shifted in <font color=OrangeRed> equal increments </font> with an <font color=OrangeRed> equal number of minutes </font> between each increment.
   - **predefined linear options**
     - specify the percentage of traffic shifted in each increment
     - and the number of minutes between each increment.